bymayo/craft-delete-account/README.md

 <img src="https://github.com/bymayo/craft-delete-account/blob/craft-2/screenshots/icon.png?raw=true" width="50">

-# Delete Account
+# Delete Account for Craft 3.x

-Delete Account is a Craft CMS plugin that allows users to delete their own account within your own Twig templates to adhere to GDPR rules on users being able to manage their own data.
+Delete Account is a Craft CMS plugin that allows users to delete their own account within your own Twig templates.
+This also adheres to GDPR rules regarding users being able to manage their own data and delete their account.

-*NOTE: This only removes the users account, and doesn't remove any data they previously submitted via a Commerce order or 3rd Party.*
+*NOTE: This only removes the users account, and doesn't remove any data they previously submitted via a Commerce order or 3rd Party plugin (Yet).*

 ## Features